UBC-Snowbots/Snowflake/README.md

 ### Github Conventions
 - We follow the ["Feature Branch Workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
-- Photos or videos (that aren't needed for the system to run)
+- Only commit files that are essential for the system to run; do not put any photos or videos in here

 ### Coding Conventions
 - Every **.cpp** and **.h** file should start with